Dubai’s tax-free living has always been a magnet for skilled expats from all over the world.

 Some tourist facilities may also charge a city tax (ranging from 6 to 10%) and a 6% tourism fee.

 You will also be charged a property tax if you transfer property in the UAE: 4% in the Emirate of Dubai and 2% in the Emirate of Abu Dhabi.

 There are no withholding taxes in the UAE levied on a federal level.

-As of 2018, the UAE has signed 115 double-taxation treaties with most of them aimed to prevent double taxation of income, capital gains, reduce tax on dividends and tax-exempt deposits.
+As of 2018, the UAE has signed 115 double-taxation treaties, most of them aimed at preventing double taxation of income, capital gains, reducing tax on dividends, and tax-exempt deposits.

-Locally, however, some of Dubai taxes can differ from the rest of the UAE.
+Locally, however, some of Dubai’s taxes can differ from the rest of the UAE.

 My country would never adopt an income tax as a way to tackle the deficit.
 My reply is: No income taxes.Sheikh Mohammed bin Rashid Al Maktoum

 This means that it is unlikely that tax will ever be levied on an individual’s income in Dubai.

 Dubai residents also enjoy tax-free rental income, no stamp duty, and no tax on capital gains or inheritance.